- Academic Affairs

 - The ability to determine the resources required to develop and implement an effective IAP.

-- Determine command and general staff needed to manage the emergency.
+- Determining command and general staff needed to manage the emergency.

 - Conditions that may warrant a written IAP include when: